-The Cisco Nexus 3100 Series switches are designed for a hardware-based Virtual Extensible LAN (VXLAN) function.
+The Cisco Nexus 3100 platform switches are designed for a hardware-based Virtual Extensible LAN (VXLAN) function.
 These switches can extend Layer 2 connectivity across the Layer 3 boundary and integrate between VXLAN and non-VXLAN infrastructures.
 Virtualized and multitenant data center designs can be shared over a common physical infrastructure.

 VXLANs enable you to extend Layer 2 networks across the Layer 3 infrastructure by using MAC-in-UDP encapsulation and tunneling.
 In addition, you can use a VXLAN to build a multitenant data center by decoupling tenant Layer 2 segments from the shared transport network.

-When deployed as a VXLAN gateway, the Cisco Nexus 3100 Series switches can connect VXLAN and classic VLAN segments to create a common forwarding domain so that tenant devices can reside in both environments.
+When deployed as a VXLAN gateway, the Cisco Nexus 3100 platform switches can connect VXLAN and classic VLAN segments to create a common forwarding domain so that tenant devices can reside in both environments.